This post contains affiliate links to booking.com.

 How many times have you heard that given as the reason to visit somewhere?
 Probably not too often, though I’m not alone.
 Anyone who loves wildlife spectacles will be thrilled by the sight of thousands and thousands and thousands of bats emerging from their caves at dusk, their tight formation creating a snake-live ribbon of motion across the sky as they head out to feed for the night.

 Seeing this daily phenomenon was a key reason I included Khao Yai in our 3 week Thailand itinerary this year.
 Once I found out about the bats that emerge from their caves as the sun sets, Khao Yai rose to the top of the list!
+There is plenty of other wildlife to see inside and outside Khao Yai National Park, as well as a range of other attractions in the area, not to mention many more adventurous activities across Thailand.

-Of course, there is plenty of other wildlife to see inside and outside Khao Yai National Park, as well as a range of other attractions in the area.
 As we had a rental car, we booked two days accommodation at the Nhapa Khaoyai Resort, an architectural gem less than 10 miles drive from the Northern entrance to Khao Yai National Park.

 The car was a godsend for exploring the wider area – we visited local wineries, vibrant local food markets, an organic dairy farm and ice cream store, a chocolatier’s factory with onsite cafe, shop and restaurant, and even a couple of pick-your-own strawberry farms by the roadside.
 We also giggled at some of the over-the-top themed hotels the area has become known for, replicas of Italian hillside towns and traditional British villages of chocolate-box cottages, fairytale castles and Hobbit-homes, Wild West saloons and a futuristic space station…